otaviobps/gym_scheduler_front/README.md

 This project was created using React

+The backend of this project is hosted at: https://github.com/otaviobps/gym_scheduler_back

 To start the project you need the backend running.
 Then, in the project directory, you can run:

 ### `yarn start`